Raptors beat Celtics 100-93 to even East semifinals at 2-2

 LAKE BUENA VISTA, Fla.
+(AP) — No need for any big shots this time.
+Not the way the Toronto Raptors just kept getting stops.

-(AP) — Pascal Siakam had 23 points and 11 rebounds, Kyle Lowry added 22 points and 11 boards and the Toronto Raptors evened the Eastern Conference semifinal at two games apiece, beating the Boston Celtics 100-93 on Saturday.
+Pascal Siakam had 23 points and 11 rebounds, Kyle Lowry added 22 points and 11 boards and the Raptors evened the Eastern Conference semifinal at two games apiece, beating the Boston Celtics 100-93 on Saturday.

-Two days after winning Game 3 on OG Anunoby’s 3-pointer as time expired, the Raptors didn’t need any big shots.
-Instead they just put together long stretches of stops, shutting down most of Boston’s perimeter shooters and Jaylen Brown in particular.
+Two days after winning Game 3 on OG Anunoby’s 3-pointer as time expired, the Raptors shut down most of Boston’s perimeter shooters and Jaylen Brown in particular.

 Serge Ibaka had 18 points off the bench on 7-of-9 shooting and Fred VanVleet finished with 17 points, six rebounds and six assists.
+The Raptors shot only 39.5% but believe they’ll eventually put their offense and defense together on the same night.

+“I think we can always get to another level.
+I feel like we can always do that and obviously everyone clicking at the right time, and once we have that we’re a pretty special team,” Siakam said.

 Jayson Tatum had 24 points and 10 rebounds for the Celtics.
 They won their first six postseason games before dropping the last two.
 Kemba Walker had 15 points and eight assists.